 The findings relating to the difference between the impact of internal factors and external factors on the business growth between the high-growth and low-growth SMEs show that impact of internal factors on the business growth of these two groups is significantly different and no difference was revealed relating to the impact of external factors.
 Due to the lack of prior research on this aspect relating to the Sri Lankan context, it is impossible to critique the findings of this study with prior findings.
-However, as per the prior research findings of other countries, lack of talented and skillful human resources has been considered as one of the key constraints which differentiate rapid-growth firms from slowgrowth firms (Barringer et al., 2005; Bartlett and Bukvic, 2001).
+However, as per the prior research findings of other countries, lack of talented and skillful human resources has been considered as one of the key constraints which differentiate rapid-growth firms from slow-growth firms (Barringer et al., 2005; Bartlett and Bukvic, 2001).

 Moreover, this research aims to identify if a significant difference exists in factors affecting the business growth between high and low growth SMEs, which factors affect highly on each category of SMEs.
 For this purpose, mean importance indexes were calculated based on the SMEs' responses on the severity of growth affecting factors.
-Table 3 shows the highest 10 sub-factors (out of 31 sub-factors under the main growth constraints) marked by the SMEs in the sample.
-Accordingly, high-growth SMEs marked the internal factors as the most critical for business growth and lowgrowth SMEs marked external factors as the most critical factors that impede business growth.
+Table 3 shows the highest 10 sub-factors (out of 31 subfactors under the main growth constraints) marked by the SMEs in the sample.
+Accordingly, high-growth SMEs marked the internal factors as the most critical for business growth low-growth SMEs marked and external factors as the most critical factors that impede business growth.
 As per the responses of high-growth SMEs, internal factors including growth orientation, risk-taking ability, innovation ability, and networking ability work as the most influential factors on business growth.

-High Low growth growth firms firms Growth orientation(I) 5.14 Labour rules and regulations 4.41 Risk-taking ability(I) 4.99 The high cost of financing 4.38 High cost of financing 4.38 Poor market support systems 4.31 Organized networks(I) 4.37 Ineffectiveness of the BDS services 4.27 Innovation ability(I) 4.36 Poor level of networking(I) 4.21 Lack of skilled labour 4.31 Poor marketing strategies(I) 4.06 Ineffectiveness of the 4.26 Lack of skilled labour 4.02 BDS services Labour rules and 4.26 High competition 4.01 regulations Poor market support systems 4.25 Low-level access to information 3.92 Emotional support of 3.88 Lack of technological 3.91 family members and developments(I) relatives(I)
+High Low growth growth firms firms Growth orientation(I) 5.14 Labour rules and regulations 4.41 Risk-taking ability(I) 4.99 The high cost of financing 4.38 High cost of financing 4.38 Poor market support systems 4.31 Organized networks(I) 4.37 Ineffectiveness of the BDS services 4.27 Innovation ability(I) 4.36 Poor level of networking(I) 4.21 Lack of skilled labour 4.31 Poor marketing strategies(I) 4.06 Ineffectiveness of the BDS 4.26 Lack of skilled labour 4.02 services Labour rules and regulations 4.26 High competition 4.01 Poor market support systems 4.25 Low-level access to information 3.92